Niadevv/N-API/README.txt

 - Whatever motivated me to work on N-API as long as I have so far, because this is my most/longest developed project to date.
 - The makers of The Legend Of Zelda's music, the makers of Sonic the Hedgehog's music, and other game music composers that I've forgotten for making awesome music that I mainly listen to while developing N-API (primarily the first two listed).
-- The MCP, for their amazing work for the modding community, without which N-API would not exist, and neither would Forge or any other modding APIs, most likely.
+- The MCP team, for their amazing work for the modding community, without which N-API would not exist, and neither would Forge or any other modding APIs, most likely.